 If the care team isn’t using the data, your integration isn’t delivering value, no matter how technically clean it is.
 Track:

 It’s worth holding short check-ins with clinical teams in the early weeks post-deployment.
-Their feedback will tell you whether the data fits into the way they work.
+Their feedback will indicate whether the data aligns with their workflow.

-Having a visual layer that tracks the status of integration in real time—data in, data errors, data matched—can help your support team respond quickly.
+Having a visual layer that tracks the status of integration in real-time—data in, data errors, and data matched—can help your support team respond quickly.
 Dashboards with drill-down capabilities also help identify patterns like:

 Finally, integration isn’t static.
 Clinical workflows evolve.
 RPM programs scale.
 APIs change.
 You need a process in place to gather regular feedback from users and stakeholders, prioritize improvements, and revalidate integration points on a rolling basis.